kkalve/zone_v2_api/README.md

-# Zone.eu API DNS updater
+# Zone.eu API DNS updater with Python
 This project provides a set of tools to interact with the Zone.eu API, specifically for managing DNS A records using Python3.

 I wrote this for my own use to update the A records of my domains when my IP changes.
 The script runs on a Raspberry Pi, where I also have a web server.